Haritha-k-suresh/travel-planner-chatbot-/README.md

 ## 💬 How It Works

-* The assistant, **Tripzy**, begins the conversation by asking your destination, dates, number of travelers, and preferences.
+* The assistant, Tripzy, begins the conversation by asking your destination, dates, number of travelers, and preferences.
-* After analyzing your responses, it creates a **professional, concise** daywise travel itinerary under 200 words.
+* After analyzing your responses, it creates a professional, concise daywise travel itinerary under 200 words.
 * Everything is displayed in a sleek chat interface powered by Streamlit.

 ---

 ## 👤 Author

-**Haritha K. Suresh**
+Haritha K. Suresh
 B.Tech in Artificial Intelligence and Data Science
 📧 [harithaksuresh6@gmail.com](mailto:harithaksuresh6@gmail.com)
 🔗 [LinkedIn](https://www.linkedin.com/in/haritha-k-suresh-92a55b275/)